 - More than 65% of companies now compete primarily on the basis of customer experience.

-And you can find a hundred more studies that demonstrate how important the customer experience is at reducing churn, creating loyal customers, and driving revenue.
+And you can find a hundred more studies that demonstrate how important the customer experience is in reducing churn, creating loyal customers, and driving revenue.
 Yet many businesses still struggle to provide consistently good customer service and support.

 Why?
 Because training your customer service team is a challenge, especially when you don’t have a framework (or formula) they can consistently follow.